 A resume has the most impact when it repositions your experience in a way that supports your next career move.

-Unfortunately, many professionally written resumes tend to focus on the value you have provided in the past.
+Unfortunately, many professionally written resumes tend to focus on the value you have previously provided.
 This may or may not be relevant for your future direction.

 A skilled resume writer will place your past career moves within the context of your desired direction.
 This is only possible through deep commercial insight into target industries, role requirements and an understanding of current and future market challenges.